 - Provide informal educational programs to youth in grades K-13 (one year out of high school).

 - Strengthen skills for adults working with youth.

 To best serve our diverse population, Mercer County 4-H offers a variety of programs including community clubs, after-school and summer programs, school enrichment, and special interest and training programs.
 Additional info and contacts are available through the links below.

 4-H clubs are located throughout the county and are led by trained volunteers.
 Those interested in becoming a 4-H volunteer should contact our office.
-Events for 4-H members for 2014 are listed here, click Animal Events or General Events to see what's instore for 2015!
+Events for 4-H members are listed here, click Animal Events or General Events to see what's instore for 2016!